The War Boys: Plot

 David Welch has been suspended from college.
 He and two friends, Greg and George, spend their time along the U.S.-Mexico border, alerting the border patrol to illegal border crossings and calling themselves "The War Boys."
 David is angry at his father, who won't agree to him leaving school to work in the family trucking business.
-David devises a plan to hijack one of his father's trucks, expecting it to be carrying a shipment of black market TV's from Mexico.
+David devises a plan to hijack one of his father's trucks, expecting it to be carrying a shipment of black market TVs from Mexico.
 The boys succeed in stealing the truck and they temporarily park the locked truck in a desolate area while they look for a purchaser for the stolen goods.
 David's father vows revenge against whoever stole from him.
 David is surprised that his father is so upset instead of just seeing the stolen truck as a business loss.

 While the truck sits abandoned, Greg pursues Marta, a local Mexican woman, and David and George explore their attraction for one another.
 David's father discovers his son's relationship with George and confronts him, expressing disapproval of George's family and economic status.

 The operation goes perfectly until some unidentified men vaguely threaten Marta.
 She had occasionally helped immigrants to get fake documents, and the traffickers interrogate her on the whereabouts of the cargo.
 This makes it clear to the trio that the truck must contain something more valuable than just televisions, possibly drugs.
 Determined to get some profit anyway, they choose to return to the wasteland, take what they can from the truck, and then report its location to the traffickers via an anonymous call.

 When they unlock the truck's storage, they discover its cargo included Mexican immigrants being smuggled into the US—and who are now dead after being locked in the truck for so long.
 Their rage and fear leads the situation to slip completely out of their control as David's father arrives with the police.
 David confronts his father at gunpoint and is shot by the police.
 George screams for help as David dies in his arms.